Lightstreamer/Lightstreamer-toolkit-socket.io-benchmark/README.md

 # Toolkit for Benchmarking Socket.io and Lightstreamer-Node #

+This toolkit can be used to do simple benchmarking of both Socket.io and Lightstreamer.
+The generated data can then be easily compared between the two solutions.
+The toolkit contains a javascript generator that connects respectively to a Socket.io server or to a Lightstreamer server that in turn broadcasts the generated updates to Java clients over WebSockets.

 ## Requirements ##
-This README assumes that node.js and a JDK are already installed on the target machines and referenced in the global path.
+This README assumes that Node.js and a JDK are already installed on the target machines and referenced in the global path.

 ## Server ##